Having a full-time job is exhausting and time-consuming enough. What more if you have an online business and a baby to take care of?

 For me, starting your own online business, no matter how small, is already a success.
 Because you started something from scratch—from deciding what kind of business to run, picking the name of your business, looking for suppliers, designing the logo, etc. It’s already fulfilling even if you don’t hit your target sales yet because you actually get things done.

 And unlike my full-time job where I’m only assigned one role, I get to play different roles in running my business.

 But of course, having a business is still a risk.
 So we can really say our efforts are worth it whenever we see inquiries on Facebook and Instagram and when we get Shopee orders.

 And it doesn’t matter that much how many orders we’re getting.
 Just the thought that there are people who are interested in our business is enough to keep us going.

 What advice can you give other women who also want to open a side business while working a full-time job?

 It’s a good idea to have a business while working full-time.
 With the fixed income you get monthly, you can start on your new venture slowly and not put pressure on yourself to get high returns immediately.
 Just start small, set goals, and commit yourself to them.

 But most importantly, set boundaries.
 Don’t mix your personal projects with your work.
 Focus on one thing at a time, so you can deliver good results.

 When it comes to managing your money, make sure you see how much you earn.
-Have a separate bank account for your salary, for your own savings, for your family’s savings, for expenses, and for your business.
+Have a separate bank account for your salary, your own savings, your family’s savings, expenses, and your business.

 And tracking all transactions is key!
 In our case, having a designated credit card for each kind of transaction works.
 We have a card for paying bills, one for leisure, one for baby’s needs, etc.